-Resolves over 95% of Provincial crimes and they are summary offences which are less serious crimes and a trial is held before a Provincial Court Judge.
+Resolves over 95% of Provincial crimes which are summary offences.
+Summary offences are relatively less serious crimes than indictable offences, and trials are held before a Provincial Court Judge.

-The penalty for most summary offenses is up to 6 months in jail and/or up to a \$5000.00 fine.
+The penalty for most summary offences is up to 6 months in jail and/or up to a \$5000.00 fine.
 For example, criminal harassment (or often known as stalking) if prosecuted as a summary offence would have a maximum penalty of 6 months.
 However, some summary offenses such as assault with a weapon or causing bodily harm, breach of a probation order or uttering threats have a greater sentence of up to 18 months in jail.
 Alternative measures or diversion are sometimes considered in minor summary offenses if the accused takes responsibility for the crime and agrees to be supervised by a probation officer while he/she completes the agreed upon contract.
 If the accused completes the terms of the contract, the case is dismissed.
 The case is restarted in court if the accused does not satisfactorily complete the contract.

 There are also hybrid offences that can be brought in Provincial or Supreme Court and the Crown Counsel makes the decision as to where to bring the charge.
-An example of a hybrid offense is driving while impaired.
 The Crown counsel's decision as to where to bring the charge not only effects the court process but it also determines different sentence options.
-For example, possession of child pornography, if treated as a summary offense, is punishable by 6 months to a maximum of not more than 2 years less a day and as an indictable offense possession of child pornography carries a 1 to 10 year sentence.